horse with sunrise

 • Targeted treatment for redworms and tapeworms (and roundworms in youngstock) based on test results

-• Routine treatment in winter for encysted redworm may be appropriate for at risk horses
+• Routine treatment in winter for encysted redworm may be appropriate for high risk horses

 Read more